liyu95/NN_decision_boundary/README.md

 ## UPDATES
 2018-08-21:
-Uploaded the trained model for the MNIST three class classification using densenet.
+Uploaded the trained model for the MNIST three class classification using densenet and the resnet model for the binary classification.
 The notebook is self-explained.

+Densenet model for CIFAR10 will be uploaded tomorrow.

 2018-08-20:
 Added the code for checking the model's performance on the testing data for the MNIST three class classification.
 The performance is around 99.7%, which shows the model architecture and the training process is of no problem.